International Industrial Relations Institute: Third Congress, August 23-29, Amsterdam 1931

 The organisation sponsored Otto Neurath's presentation "Das gegenwärtige Wachstum der Produktionskapazität der Welt" at the Amsterdam conference of 1931.
-Van Kleeck was the institute's associate director from 1928–1946.
+Van Kleeck was the institute's associate director from 1928 to 1946.
 Over 200 participants came from over 26 countries to discuss how social-economic planning could affect industrial relations.
+Valerian Osinsky led a delegation from the Soviet Union.
+Samuil Ronin, A. J. Gayster, Ivan Kraval were other members of the delegation.